 Reliability is the difference between the typical travel time, allowing for average peak period delays, and the observed travel time.
 This measures the amount of variation due to unexpected variations or unplanned events.
 Like delay, it is measured in seconds per vehicle mile.
 It is a concern for most drivers, but particularly affects just-in-time freight traffic and other strategic journeys.
-The percentage of heavy goods vehicles using the route is generally low or very low with the exception of the M50 and the M54 between the M6 and Telford, where heavy goods vehicles are over 20% of all traffic.
+In addition to average peak period delays, sections of the A46 also experience seasonal delays, often during holiday periods, particularly north of Evesham and on the approach to M5 Junction 9.
+They also experience significant incidents-related delay of greater than 25 seconds pvpm, impacting on the reliability of this section of the route.
+The A5 around Rugby, Tamworth and Lichfield and the A46 through Coventry and Stratford-upon-Avon also experience incidents-related delays.

-National Highways has a suite of five regional traffic models (RTMs) covering England's strategic road network.
+National Highways has a suite of five regional traffic models (RTMs) covering England's strategic road network (SRN).
 The models allow us to identify future performance and delay on the network, assisting with the development of the route strategies.
 The RTM models use projected growth, expected trends and changes to the network (including National Highway's RIS2 schemes) to forecast the performance of the network in 2031.